 Attractive Nuisance Liability Calculator

-How to Use
+How to Use the Attractive Nuisance Liability Calculator

-Emin = B ร— Smin ร— J Emax = B ร— Smax ร— J
+Emin = B × Smin × J Emax = B × Smax × J

 Input Selection Multiplier used Plain-language meaning

-Jurisdiction Moderate / Typical 1.0ร— Leaves the severity range unchanged.
+Jurisdiction Moderate / Typical 1.0× Leaves the severity range unchanged.

 • Not legal advice: the output is educational and cannot substitute for a lawyer's opinion.

-How to Interpret the Result
+How to Interpret the Attractive Nuisance Result

-Factors the Calculator Does Not Fully Capture
+Attractive Nuisance Factors This Calculator Does Not Fully Capture

-Several real-world issues can shift liability exposure up or down outside the simple model used here.
-Courts may look closely at the age and judgment of the child, whether the hazard was visible from outside the property, whether children had been seen trespassing before, whether local pool ordinances were followed, whether the owner knew a gate was broken, and whether a tenant, contractor, or another party shared responsibility.
-Insurance questions add another layer because policy exclusions, defense obligations, umbrella coverage, and notice requirements can all affect the final financial picture.
+Real attractive nuisance claims turn on details this calculator cannot compress into three inputs.
+Courts may examine the child’s age and judgment, whether the hazard was visible from outside the property, whether children had trespassed before, whether local pool or fencing ordinances were followed, whether the owner knew a gate was broken, and whether a tenant, contractor, or another party shared responsibility.

+Insurance adds another layer because policy exclusions, defense obligations, umbrella coverage, and notice requirements can all change the final financial picture.
 Those gaps do not make the calculator useless.
 They simply define its role.
-It is a first-pass estimator for planning and education.
-If the numbers suggest meaningful exposure, that is the point where a deeper review becomes worthwhile.
+It is a first-pass estimator for planning and education, and if the numbers suggest meaningful exposure, that is the point where a deeper review becomes worthwhile.

 Enter the dollar starting point used before severity and jurisdiction multipliers are applied.